-Third Year (Railways Course).-Class I.-LeGault.
+- Third Year (Railways Course).-Class I.-LeGault.
 Class II.-Smith (W. H.), Schellens, Leslie.
-Class III.-Sears, Harris; Bennet and Sutherland, equal; Marcoux.

-Sutherland, equal; Marcoux.

-First Year.-Class I.-Timmerman, Dörken; Fraser and Jelly, equal; Winfield.
+Class III.-Sears, Harris; Bennet and Sutherland, equal; Marcoux. - First Year.-Class I.-Timmerman, Dörken; Fraser and Jelly, equal; Winfield.
 Class II.-Tucker; Doran and Rutherford, equal; Copping and Kay, equal; Austin and Dionne, equal; Kalem and Reiffenstein and Wait, equal; Harris; Black and Weibel, equal; Shapter and Wallace, equal; McLean (A. C.); Camp and Conroy and Gillie and Gould and Kelly and Purcell and Thompson and Travis, equal.
-Class III.-Schiedel and Way, equal; Foster and Hardtman and Jordon and Stewart and Wilson (F. R.), equal; Hogarth and Lake and McDonald and Morrisette and Williams (J. A.), equal; Emmons; Dick and Drewry and Goodman, equal; Carter and Louttit and Morphy and Winter, equal; Lee and Vessot, equal; Fox and Nutter and Waring and White and Whitley, equal; Bullard (L. F.) and Ford and Pim, equal; Hale and Low and Scott (G. D.) and Wickenden, equal; Ouimet; Hulburd and Mewburn and Rankine and Wilson (Harold A.) and Work, equal; Bickell and Bissett and Bush and Cameron and Doucet and Dubuc and Paddon and Rose and Scott (W. O. C.) and Smith (D. T.), equal.
+Class III.-Schiedel and Way, equal; Foster and Hardtman and Jordon and Stewart and Wilson (F. R.), equal; Hogarth and Lake and McDonald and Morrisette and Williams (J. A.), equal; Emmons; Dick and Drewry and Goodman, equal; Carter and Louttit and Morphy and Winter, equal; Lee and Vessot, equal; Fox and Nutter and Waring and White and Whitley, equal; Bullard (L. F.) and Ford and Pim, equal; Hale and Low and Scott (G. D.) and Wickenden, equal; Ouimet; Hulburd and Mewburn and Bissett and Bush and Cameron and Doucet and Dubuc and Paddon and Rose and Scott (W. O. C.) and Smith (D. T.); equal.